LShahmiri/LShahmiri.github.io/_posts/2025-09-22-Tomour-Classification.md

 ## Context <a name="context"></a>

-Brain tumor classification from MRI scans is a critical medical imaging task where **data bias and improper dataset splitting** can significantly inflate performance metrics.
+Brain tumour classification from MRI scans is a critical medical imaging task where **data bias and improper dataset splitting** can significantly inflate performance metrics.

 Traditional random splitting may:
 - Overrepresent similar images in training and test sets